Arronk/My-Coding-Journey/LogR2.md

 source code and live working copy to get a feel for the scope of the project.
 There are a lot of optional functionalities we can implement if we choose on this pset which I think I am going to try and do all listed.
 A good little project to get stuck into next week whilst I've got a week off MIT.

+## Day 61: 17.09.2018

+### Progress: Got in front on my reading for 6.00x

+Since the midterm and next load of materials aren't released until next week I got a head start on the reading.
+I read chapters 6 & 7, testing, debugging and exceptions.
+I am yet to utilise exceptions in my code that often to print error reports although I did a little when I built the Yelpcamp project.
+Testing is also something pretty new which I would like to get better at as I start to build more complex programs/applications.